 Furthermore, consultation with Enable Leisure and Culture identifies that Garratt Park is due for refurbishment with funding in place.
 This will include a new outdoor gym which will enhance the quality of the park.
-The free-to-use tennis court is being resurfaced as part of the works.
+There are plans to resurface the ballcourt area in Garratt Park as part of the refurbishment.
 Observations of the tarmac basketball area also reflect the consultation with Enable which highlights it being well used but that it could look more engaging.
+(It is understood that these refurbishments have since been completed)